MyPython101/MutationTesting/README.md

   - mutmut 2.4.0: Mutmut is a mutation testing system for Python, with a strong focus on ease of use.
   - mutpy 0.6.1: MutPy is a mutation testing tool for Python 3.3+ source code.
   - mutation 0.4.7: test mutations for pytest.
 The goal of mutation is to give an idea on how robust, and help improve test suites.
   - cosmic-ray 8.3.5: Cosmic Ray is a mutation testing tool for Python 3.
-Long-term support and
+Long-term support and successfully used on a wide variety of projects.

 ## How to choose a tools (Python):